Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: : A FL Benchmark for Linux Kernel

-\textbf{Versions.} The Linux kernel has undergone continuous evolution over several decades, resulting in the release of numerous versions. \bench captures this temporal diversity by including bugs from a broad range of kernel versions, covering a total of \benchversion distinct versions.
+\parabf{Versions.} The Linux kernel has evolved over several decades, resulting in the release of numerous versions. \bench captures this temporal diversity by including bugs across different kernel versions, covering a total of \benchversion distinct versions.